 Standard Assignment(s) How the Assignment(s) Addresses the Standard 5B3a: intake interview and comprehensive career assessment Professional practice Session recording/Case Presentation Students should be able to conduct an intake assessment and comprehensive career assessment with at least one client at their placement site.
 The hour log of professional practice should indicate the evidence that this has been completed.
 It is possible that a student may have the opportunity to record and present one of their efforts toward an intake interview or career assessment.
-5B3b: strategies to help clients develop skills needed to make lifework role transitions Professional practice Session recording/Case Presentation Skills Presentation Students should be able to work with at least one client at their placement site to help them develop skills needed to make lifework role transitions.
+5B3b: strategies to help clients develop skills needed to make life- work role transitions Professional practice Session recording/Case Presentation Skills Presentation Students should be able to work with at least one client at their placement site to help them develop skills needed to make life- work role transitions.
 Students record and present their work with at least one client developing skills.
 For the skills presentation assignment, students develop a brief oral presentation and include a demonstration/practice exercise regarding their work with a client helping them develop skills needed to make a life-work role transition.
 5B3c: approaches to help clients acquire a set of employability, job search, and job creation skills Professional practice Session recording/Case Presentation Students should be able to work with at least one client at their placement site to help them acquire a set of employability, job search, and/or job creation skills.
 Students record and present their

 work with at least one client

 regarding these approaches.

-5B3d: strategies to assist clients in • Professional practice Students should be able to work
+5B3d: strategies to assist clients in Professional practice Students should be able to work

-the appropriate use of technology • Session recording/Case with at least one client at their
+the appropriate use of technology Session recording/Case with at least one client at their

 for career information and Presentation placement site to assist them in

-planning resemation the appropriate use of technology
+planning the appropriate use of technology

-France for career information and
+for career information and

 planning.
 Students record and

 present their work with at least

 one client regarding these

-strategies.
+ED2a, approaches to market and - Drefessional practice strategies.

-5B3e: approaches to market and Drofossional practice At their placement site, students
+5B3e: approaches to market and Professional practice At their placement site, students

-promote career counseling • Professional practice should be able to practice and
+promote career counseling activities and services Community Engagement should be able to practice and demonstrate approaches to

-activities and services • Community Engagement •

-activities and services Project demonstrate approaches to

-market and promote career
+activities and services Project market and promote career

 counseling activities and services.

 For the Community Engagement

 Project, a student may develop a

 plan to assist their site with better

 promotion or marketing of their

 services.
 This is a project initiated

 through conversation between

 the student and the site

 supervisor.
 The general purpose

 of the project is for the student to

 engage with the therapeutic or

 educational community in some

 way and give back to the site and

 related communities.

-5B3f: identification, acquisition, • Professional practice At their placement site, students
+5B3f: identification, acquisition, and evaluation of career Professional practice At their placement site, students

-and evaluation of career • Community Engagement should be able to have time to
+information resources relevant for Community Engagement should be able to have time to

-information resources relevant for Project identify, acquire, and evaluate
+Project identify, acquire, and evaluate

-diverse populations • career information resources

-relevant for diverse populations.
+diverse populations career information resources relevant for diverse populations.

 For the Community Engagement

 Project, a student may develop a

 plan to assist their site with

 identifying, acquiring, and

 evaluating career information

 resources relevant for diverse

 populations.
 This is a project

 initiated through conversation

 between the student and the site

 supervisor.
 The general purpose

 of the project is for the student to

 engage with the therapeutic or

 educational community in some

 way and give back to the site and

-related communities.

 related communities.